Reach the Lodging Tax Advisory Committee

 - A $5,000 annual seed fund is available for smaller nonprofit grant requests (under the $3,000 minimum) for eligible activities to help support the potential future growth of the activity.

-- Requests for capital projects or facilities requesting operating funds must be located inside the City limits
+- Requests for capital projects, or facilities requesting operating funds, must be located inside the Kent city limits.
+Non-profits are ineligible to receive funds for capital projects.

 - Special events/conferences/festivals: